seanhagen/seanhagen.ca/content/post/2018-07-09-grpc-gateway-and-honeycomb.markdown

 First part: sending the metadata!

 Not much to it.
 First, create a metadata annotator.
-See, the GPRC Gateway uses this function that you define to add metadata to the context that it uses to make a request to the GRPC service.
+The GPRC Gateway uses this function that you define to add metadata to the context that it uses to make a request to the GRPC service.